Gold872/elastic-dashboard/docs/additional-features-and-references/remote-layout-downloading.md

 3. Deploy your robot code

 {% hint style="info" %}
-The name of the exported json file MUST be "elastic-layout.json", and should be placed at the root directory of your deploy folder, the folder structure should look like this:
+The exported file must end in ".json" and should be placed in the root directory of your deploy folder, the deploy folder structure should look like this:

 /deploy\
 &#x20;   elastic-layout.json\